ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/graphql-tool.md

    - <File path to the GraphQL document with the GraphQL queries & mutations>
 ```

-The GraphQL Foundation VSCode plugin requires a GraphQL config file at the root level or in a parent-level directory.
+The GraphQL Foundation VS Code plugin requires a GraphQL config file at the root level or in a parent-level directory.
 The Ballerina GraphQL tool supports only the standard `graphql.config.yaml` format as input.
 For more information, see the <a href="https://www.graphql-config.com" target="_blank">GraphQL config</a>.

 >**Note:** If the GraphQL API is secured, add the extensions section in the GraphQL config file with the relevant tokens and headers.
 In this scenario, it is mandatory to configure the schema section with the web URL of the GraphQL schema as shown below.